Myanmar's Suu Kyi says peace process will be government's priority

 The NLD-lead government will take power in March following a presidential election expected to take place in February, but the military will remain a powerful political force.

 A quarter of seats in parliament are reserved for unelected military officials.
-Three important cabinet ministers - home affairs, defence and border affairs - are also chosen by the commander-in-chief.
+Three important cabinet ministers - home affairs, defense and border affairs - are also chosen by the commander-in-chief.

 Suu Kyi remains barred from becoming president under the military-drafted constitution.